CMV Astor accidents and incidents

 On November 28, 2008, an attempted Somali pirate attack in Gulf of Oman (Arabian Sea) was prevented by the German frigate ship Mecklenburg-Vorpommern (Brandenburg class F123 type navy vessel).

 On May 21, 2007, most of the ship's passengers remained stranded ashore.
-Due to bad weather (heavy rain and wind), embarkation in call port Stornoway (Isle of Lewis, Scotland) was cancelled.
-All previously disembarked passengers remained in port overnight, accommodated in hotels, private homes and B&Bs.
+Due to bad weather (heavy rain and wind), embarkation in call port Stornoway (Isle of Lewis, Scotland) was canceled.
+All previously disembarked passengers remained in port overnight, accommodated in hotels, private homes, and B&Bs.

 The ship left Stornoway and collected its passengers the next day (May 22) in call port Invergordon Scotland.